-We are all individuals in the world, and personality will eventually be revealed, especially in the course of training.
-Make time to discover your admins’ own skills and experience.
-But be sure to recognize their different ways of learning, and be open to adapt to give each of them the answers they’ll need ongoing.
+We all have our individual quirks, and personality will eventually be revealed, especially in the course of training.
+Make time to discover your officers’ own skills, unique experiences, and new strengths they bring to the unit.
+But be sure to recognize their different ways of learning, and be open to let them take ownership of their roles.

-Grow your team admins.
-Assign sample scenario tasks (e.g. an upcoming social event, or a fundraising campaign or a yearly calendar of projects) and see how they deliver.
+Grow your unit officers.
+Assign sample scenario tasks (e.g. planning an upcoming fundraising event, a membership drive, or volunteer opportunity) and see how they deliver.
 Let them own it.
 It’s like the bonsai trees in Mr. Miyagi’s workshop.
-You have strong roots, and all kinds of cool branches.
+You have strong roots and all kinds of cool branches.

 Provide support and feedback.
-Work with each team admin to set up short- and long-term goals for themselves and the group and make sure they know how to use the memberplanet tools available to them.
-On the feedback loop, too, show them what’s been done previously by the group.
-Encourage them to find ways to innovate and improve efficiency while building on past successes and the great work that’s already been done.
+Work with each officer to set up short- and long-term goals for themselves and the unit, and make sure they know how to use the memberplanet tools available to them.
+On the feedback loop, too, show them what’s been done previously by the unit.
+Encourage them to find ways to innovate and improve efficiency while building on past successes in pursuit of the mission.

-As well, seek out your group admins’ feedback and listen to their perspectives.
-Learning is a two-way street, and hearing from them will bolster your own knowledge and help you further educate them.
+Seek out your officers’ feedback and listen to their perspectives as well.
+Successful learning is a two-way street, and hearing from them will bolster your own knowledge and help you further educate them.

-When your admins are confident that you as their trainer/leader have their back and their interests at heart, they’ll operate at peak productivity, and they will lead the rest of the group way they’ve been instructed.
-It’s the best way to build a lasting team and community.
+When your officers are confident that the outgoing board have their back and the PTA’s interests at heart, they’ll operate at peak productivity, and they will lead the rest of the unit in the way they’ve been instructed.
+It’s the best way to build a strong team and community.

 “Without a sense of caring, there can be no sense of community.”